What is a concussion?

 What is post-concussion syndrome?

+Post-concussion syndrome is defined as the "arbitrary persistence of symptoms beyond normal" following a concussion, whereas a concussion usually results in a spontaneous resolution of symptoms.
 It appears to be more likely if the initial concussion is severe or poorly managed.
 Post-concussion syndrome can include persistent headaches or fatigue, dizziness, and mood or sleep disturbance.